 Railway personell needs to learn a lot.
 An animation is a fast way to bring them up to speed about important subjects.
 I wrote scripts and drew storyboards for many explanimations.

 We found a suitable visual metaphor for the complex process of a pension fund.
 It involves a large tank and money from working people flowing in while pensions are flowing out.
+Watch it on YouTube.

 This board game can be played by Achmea employees who are not experts in insurance.
 While playing they learn about risk profiles and financial consequences of choices an insurance company makes.

 The people responsible for the information for train travellers have to be trained to recognise various situations.
-In this game the can easily see what is happening on a model train track with small stations.
+In this game they can easily see what is happening on a model train track with small stations.

 Not strictly a part of my job desription but still a fulfilling activity.
 The inBrain logo was redesigned by me, but I have made many more logos.
 Friends and family often ask me to design something for them.
 Find a small selection below.